-If so, please provide a description of changes below.

-13. Budget:

-The Budget Worksheet is the form used in the application process and will be used throughout the life of the partnership project should you be awarded a partnership.
-It will be submitted with the application and then used by the partnership to track expenses and submitted for reimbursement requests.
-An excel spreadsheet works very well for tracking your budget.
-As you add line items the page may grow so that you may submit a budget that is 2-3 pages, depending on the size and complexity of your project.
-It is important to track your budget.
+12. Application is being resubmitted with changes YesNo If so, please provide a description of changes below.
+13. Budget: The Budget Worksheet is the form used in the application process and willife of the partnership project should you be awarded a partnership.
+It will application and then used by the partnership to track expenses and submarequests.
+An excel spreadsheet works very well for tracking your budget, the page may grow so that you may submit a budget that is 2-3 pages, decomplexity of your project.
+It is important to track your budget. be submitted with the itted for reimbursement As you add line items